Switzerland in the Eurovision Song Contest 2012: Background

 The Swiss national broadcaster, Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
 SRG SSR confirmed their intentions to participate at the 2012 Eurovision Song Contest on 15 May 2011.
 Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2012 contest would be selected through a national final.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Between 2005 and 2010, the Swiss entry was internally selected for the competition.
 In 2011, the broadcaster has opted to organize a national final in order to select their entry.

 Before Eurovision

 Die grosse Entscheidungs Show 2012

 Die grosse Entscheidungs Show 2012 was the second edition of the Swiss national final format that selected Switzerland's entry for the Eurovision Song Contest 2012.
-The national final was a collaboration between four broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the radio station from SF DRS 3, the Swiss-French broadcaster Radio Télévision Suisse (RTS) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).
+The national final was a collaboration between three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF) and radio station DRS 3, the radio station from SF DRS 3, the Swiss-French broadcaster Radio Télévision Suisse (RTS) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).
 The show took place on 10 December 2011 at the Bodensee Arena in Kreuzlingen, hosted by Sven Epiney and was televised on SRF 1, RSI La 2 with Italian commentary by Clarissa Tami and Paolo Meneguzzi, and RTS Deux with French commentary by Nicolas Tanner and Jean-Marc Richard.
-The competition was also broadcast via radio on DRS 3 and streamed online at the official website of SF sf.tv.
+The competition was also broadcast via radio on DRS 3 and streamed online at SF's official website sf.tv.